 Funding for YAC programs comes primarily from LA County, United Way, and private donations.

-LAFC is governed by an active Board of Directors, supported by the Executive Director (Joy Beery), and Program Directors for the two programs that make up LAFC.
+LAFC is governed by an active Board of Directors, supported by the Executive Director (Cheryl Pongratz), and Jordan Redmond, Program Director for the two Youth Activity Centers.

 Los Alamos Family Council incorporated in 1962 as a small counseling center.
 We have expanded to include a full range of counseling services for mental health and substance abuse.

 Funding at LAFC Counseling Center is from New Mexico Medicaid (Centennial Care), New Mexico Department of Health, United Way of Northern New Mexico, and donations from private donors.
 There is a reduced rate for those who are self pay and extremely flexible payment plans are available.
 We are located in Los Alamos but serve clients from the entire region.